Comparing tempered and equivariant elliptic cohomology: Functoriality of equivariant elliptic cohomology

 \section{Functoriality of equivariant elliptic cohomology}

-In \cite[Con.3.13 \& Con.6.1]{davidandlennart}, Gepner--Meier construct a functor
+In \cite[Cons.3.13 \& 6.1]{davidandlennart}, Gepner--Meier construct a functor

 for each preoriented abelian sheaf $\FF$ over a stack $\s$, which is functorial in the pair $\FF/\s$.
-We will remove the $\GM$-superscript shortly when we restrict to finite groups; see \Cref{restrictionisrestriction}.
-Their construction is as follows: first, they consider \emph{abelian group objects} and \emph{preoriented abelian group objects} inside a category $\C$; see \cite[\textsection3]{davidandlennart}.
+We will remove the $\GM$-superscript shortly when we restrict to finite groups; see \Cref{definitionofellgeometric}.
+The first step of their construction is to consider \emph{preoriented abelian group objects} inside a category $\C$ with finite limits; see \cite[\textsection3]{davidandlennart}.

+\begin{notation} The representable objects of $\OS_\Lie$ are written as $\B G$ for some compact Lie group $G$.
+The space $B\T = B^2\Z$ can be viewed as an abelian group object in spaces either as a topological abelian group via \cite[Ex.3.3]{davidandlennart} or as $\Z[2]$ through the equivalence of categories $\Ab(\Spc) \simeq \Mod_\Z^\cn$ seen in \cite[Ex.1.2.9]{ec1}.
+Courtesy of \cite[Ex.3.4]{davidandlennart}, we can also recognise $\B G$ as an abelian group object of $\Glo_{\ab\Lie}$ (hence also $\OS_\Lie$) for each \emph{abelian} compact Lie group $G$. \end{notation}

 \begin{mydef} Let $\C$ be a category with finite limits and a terminal object $\ast$.
-Write $\Ab_{\fgf}$ for the subcategory of the $1$-category of abelian groups spanned by those finitely generated free abelian groups.
-Define $\Ab(\C)$ as the category of product preserving functors from $\Ab_{\fgf}^\op$ into $\C$.
-A \emph{preoriented abelian group object in $\C$} is an object $\x$ in $\Ab(\C)$ equipped with a map $\B \T\to \Map_\C(\ast,\x)$ of abelian group objects in spaces, where $\T=S^1$ is the circle.
+A \emph{preoriented abelian group object in $\C$} is an object $\x$ in $\Ab(\C)$ equipped with a map $B \T\to \Map_\C(\ast,\x)$ of abelian group objects in spaces, where $\T=S^1$ is the circle.
 In other words, we define a category